Distant view of the city of Portland, Oregon, during sunset with Mount Hood in the distance and lush, green trees in the foreground.

 2. Laurelhurst, OR

-This Portland neighborhood has everything you might need in walking or biking distance, and you’ll always see people out and about and enjoying the many green spaces, like Laurelhurst Park
+This Portland neighborhood has everything you might need in walking or biking distance, and you’ll always see people out and about enjoying the many green spaces, like Laurelhurst Park

 The homes are beautiful, there are great schools, and there are lots of tree-lined streets.
 Residents also take pride in making their community a welcoming place for all.
 Laurelhurst’s central location in Portland means it’s easy to get almost anywhere.
 Regardless of if you’re looking to get out of the city for the weekend, catch some live music, or try out a new restaurant, chances are you can bike or take public transportation to do it.
 If you’re looking for a friendly Portland community, you can’t go wrong with Laurelhurst.